StevenLeRoux/webhub/README.md

 It provides and abstraction database of vhost (WebHub.conf) which makes possible to generate configurations for different rpxy technologies.

+## Reverse Proxy Support
+Since the config format is agnostic, one can generate any reverse proxy configuration.
+For now, we generate a HAProxy config file.

 ## WebHub.conf
 ```
 version ...